-The Dean of Studies, appointed by the Dean of the Faculty, is responsible for matters assigned by the Dean of the Faculty, which typically include aspects of academic advising, student grants, graduate fellowships, internships, and questions of academic policy, academic integrity and curriculum development.
-The Office of the Dean of Studies, in collaboration with the Office of Student Academic Services, also provides support and guidance to students considering academic program options, to students with academic distinction, and to students experiencing academic problems, and serves as a liaison to assigned faculty committees.
+The Dean of Studies Associate Dean of the Faculty for Academic Advising, appointed by the Dean of the Faculty, is responsible for matters assigned by the Dean of the Faculty, which typically include aspects of academic advising, student grants, graduate fellowships, internships, and questions of academic policy, academic integrity and curriculum development.
+The Office of the Dean of Studies Academic Advising, in collaboration with the Office of Student Academic Services, also provides support and guidance to students considering academic program options, to students with academic distinction, and to students experiencing academic problems, and serves as a liaison to assigned faculty committees.